simonw/llm/README.md

 Pass `--model <model name>` to use a different model.

+You can also send a prompt to standard input, for example:

+    echo 'Ten names for cheesecakes' | llm

 ### Using with a shell

 To generate a description of changes made to a Git repository since the last commit: